dorothy-ordogh/NanaKala/README.md

 What is NanaKala?
 In Hawaiian, "nana" is to watch or observe, and "kala" is money.
 This project is for UBC's CPSC 448 (directed studies) course.
 I proposed to develop a REST API which would help track, and split expenses amongst users and groups, as well as budget money.

 ### Setting up

+The server is written in Go because I liked the idea of exploring a new language with this project, in addition to how simple some things were to implement when compared to other languages.
+Of course, there are some downsides, like having to vary json unmarshalling depending on the type of data; however, I still feel it was worth it.

 #### Setting up the Server
 NanaKala runs on Go 1.5.3 and uses MySql 5.7.11.
 Please make sure your system is running these versions to guarantee successful integration.